-The US Sailing Foundation's (the "Foundation") board of directors (the "Board") formed its Investment Sub-Committee (the "IC") to provide stewardship of the Foundation's funds held for the long-term needs of US Sailing Association ("US Sailing).
-The dividends, interest, and other income derived from these long-term funds are meant to support US Sailing's Olympic Program and youth sailing initiatives.
-This Long-Term Investment Policy ("LTIP") establishes guidelines for the management and implementation of the investment portfolio (the "Portfolio") that is comprised of the above-mentioned assets.
+The US Sailing Foundation's (the "Foundation") board of directors (the "Board") formed its Investment Oversight Committee (the "IOC") to provide stewardship of the investable funds held by the Foundation and the US Sailing Association ("US Sailing).
+The dividends, interest, and other income derived from the invested funds are meant to support US Sailing's initiatives.
+This Investment Policy ("IP") establishes guidelines for the management and implementation of the investment portfolio (the "Portfolio") that is comprised of the above-mentioned assets.